someshnaruka/news-website/README.md

 News Website with API integration
-Regiter an dlogin to accesse personlised saved articles
+Regiter and login to accesse personlised saved articles